 5 Tips For a Better Screened-In PorchAugust 21, 2013

-Overhead fans make a huge difference when there are no breezes around.
-They also help keep any bugs that got past the screens of the occupants.
+Overhead fans can make a huge difference when there are no breezes around, keeping air flowing inside the porch and cooling down occupants on a warm day.
+They also help disrupt and keep away any bugs that may have gotten past the screens, windows, or doors of the porch.

 More than one outlet gives more than one option for any electronic use, from accent lighting to computer or tv to crockpot and more.
-It can also power tip #3.
+Since a screened-in porch is often a gathering place, multiple outlets give you plenty of opportunities to power lighting fixtures and other appliances or decor while still leaving some open for charging your own devices or allowing guests to charge theirs.

-A water feature adds coolness, the soothing sound of trickling water, and perhaps fish or plants.
+Consider adding some type of water feature to your screened-in porch.
+A water feature adds coolness, the soothing sound of trickling water, and looks great!
+You add fish or plants for a special touch.
 Some folks even try aquaponics on their porch if it is big enough.

-Easy access to the kitchen and room for a table with seating makes dining al fresco a regular luxury.
-Very few homeowners wish their screened-in porch was smaller, but lots of homeowners would like it to be larger once they see how cramped it feels with the picnic table plus the people and the food.
+Easy access to the kitchen and enough space for a table with seating makes dining al fresco a regular luxury.
+Very few homeowners wish their screened-in porch was smaller, but a lot of homeowners tend to like it to be larger in their custom home design, especially once they remember how cramped it can feel with the table plus the people and the food.

-Optional window panels can be planned for and turn a screened-in porch into a three-season activity space.
-With a southern exposure, it even becomes a place to sit in the pale winter sunshine.
+You can plan for optional window panels in your home design, which can turn a screened-in porch into a three-season activity space.
+With a southern position and exposure, it even becomes a place to sit in the pale winter sunshine.
+If you know you want to have a porch you can enjoy during all seasons, your custom home builder can help you design and build a four-season room that is perfect for you.